-National Railway Labor Conference is an association of all U.S. Class I freight railroads and many smaller freight and passenger lines.
+National Railway Labor Conference (NRLC) is an association of all U.S. Class I freight railroads and many smaller freight and passenger lines.

 Through its National Carriers’ Conference Committee (NCCC), the NRLC represents most of its members in national (multi-employer) negotiations with the twelve major rail labor organizations.
-The recently-concluded round, which began January 1, 2015, covered more than 30 railroads and 145,000 employees.
+The most recently-concluded round, which began January 1, 2015, covered more than 30 railroads and 145,000 employees.

 industry-wide health and welfare plans for rail employees; on rail labor issues before federal agencies, congressional committees and the courts; and in labor arbitration cases.
 It also provides training programs for rail management.

 The NRLC was formed in 1963 when three regional railroad conferences formed a single, nationwide entity.
 The organization has been based in the Washington, D.C. area since 1968.